Did you know?

 Seborrhoeic dermatitis

-a condition that causes the skin to become oily or flaky
+A condition that causes the skin to become oily or flaky

 Rosacea

-a condition that causes the face to appear red and blotchy
+A condition that causes the face to appear red and blotchy

 What help is available?